oca-john/oca-john.github.io/index.md

-## Welcome to john's personal homepage
+## Welcome to john's personal page
-#### well, my name is oca john.
+#### Well, My name is oca john.

-You can use the [editor on GitHub](https://github.com/oca-john/john.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+All information should be written in this md file, which would be organized by the yml file to show the site as a html page.

-### Markdown
+### Markdown Programer

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block